 The 2013 Lute Society of America Summer Seminar East was again part of the Amherst Early Music Festival, from the 14th to the 21st of July.
 The faculty consisted of Grant Herreid, Nigel North, Patrick O’Brien, Jason Priset, and Phil Rukavina.

 The 2013 Lute Society of America Summer Seminar West was again part of the Vancouver Early Music Festival.
 The lute week was Sunday, 28 July through Friday, 2 August.
-The faculty this year consisted of Robert Barto, Ray Nurse, Patrick O’Brien, and Charles Weaver.
+The faculty consisted of Robert Barto, Ray Nurse, Patrick O’Brien, and Charles Weaver.
 There was also a lute-building workshop taught by Grant Tomlinson.
 The Lute Doctor was Travis Carey, and Michael Miranda was the LSA coordinator.

 The 2012 Lute Society of America Summer Seminar and Lute Festival took take place 24 through 29 June at Case Western Reserve University in Cleveland.
 The faculty included some old familiar faces, Robert Barto, Doug Freundlich, Ellen Hargis, Christopher Morrongiello (along with other members of The Bacheler Consort), Nigel North, Pat O’Brien, Paul O’Dette, and Crawford Young, and Eduardo Egüez and Sylvain Bergeron joined the roster for the first time.
 The Pat O’Brien Scholar was Grant Herreid, perhaps best known for his performances with Piffaro, and the Lute Doctor was Andrew Rutherford.